 These differences speak to the complexity of our own physiological processes and current state of wellness.
 With this in mind, we encourage people to experiment and listen to their own bodies.
 Different products combined with different ingestion methods will contribute to the effect it has on you.
 Other naturally occurring compounds found in hemp, like terpenes, also factor in to the equation.

-Thankfully, PRS provides detailed lab reports as well as suggested use guidelines with each of our products so you can monitor exactly how much CBD you’re intaking.
+Thankfully, PRS provides detailed lab purity test reports for our Sublingual drops, topical balms and cryofreeze -- as well as suggested use guidelines with each of our products so you can monitor exactly how much CBD you’re intaking.